Course Catalog

 5 units

-Explores how human subjects come to be visually defined and marked by "race" discourse.
+Explores how human subjects come to be visually defined and marked by race discourse.
 Covers diverse theoretical literatures on the topic, primarily in visual studies, but also in cultural studies, post-colonial studies, and psychoanalysis.
-(Also offered as History of Art&Visual Culture 245 and Feminist Studies 245.
+(Also offered as History of Art&Visual Culture 245.
 Students cannot receive credit for both courses.)
 Enrollment is restricted to graduate students.

 HISC 246